ABOUT US

 Leith Gaines

-Co-founder and Program Director
+Co-founder and Board Treasurer

 Ms. Gaines has been an arts administrator and events producer in private and public sectors for over 25 years.
 She was the Executive Director of Columbia Center for the Arts from 2019- 2021, and before that spent 11 years as Director of Arts in Education of the Gorge.